top of page

 Ski or snowboard hire?

 There are several places to hire gear on the mountain, including Volts, Ski Hire Madarao, Miyuki Snowsports, Shirakaba Rentals and Chill Madarao.
 We offer complimentary transfers to the rental place of your choice to pick up and drop off your gear, but these need to be booked in advance.
-If you are after lessons, check out Action Snowsports.
+If you are after lessons, check out Action Snowsports or Chill.

 Can I use credit card or smart payments when at Madarao Mountain Resort?